siliconchronicles/clock-module/docs/cupl.md

 PIN 9 = hlt ;     /* halt clock */
 ```

-Pin 1 is standard the clock input for the ATF16V8 flipflops.
-However the value on pin 1
+Pin 1 is the standard clock input for the ATF16V8 flip-flops.
+However, the value on pin 1
-can not be used as an input for logic gates if using it as a clock, so The input clock is
+can not be used as an input for logic gates if it is used as a clock, so the input clock is
 connected to pin 2 (both pins are bridged together).

 Pin 3 is attached to the push buttons (which defaults to a low value with a 10K pull-down,
 and pressing it drives it to Vcc).

 Pins 4 and 5 are attached to the two end terminals of the mode switch.
 The common point of
-the switch is attached to ground, and both switches have a 10K pull-up.
-Which means that
+the switch is attached to the ground, and both switches have a 10K pull-up.
+This means that
 one side will go high and the other low when switching.
 The names of the input signals
 are `mman` ("mode=manual", for single-step) or `mauto` ("mode=automatic" for running
 oscillator).

-The exclamation mark in the pin definitions indicates that the signals are active low.
+The exclamation mark in the pin definitions indicates that the signals are active-low.
 Note that
 in logic formulas used later, using a name as `mauto` will be interpreted as "the signal `mauto`
 is active" (i.e. low), not to be confused with "the signal `mauto` is high".
 CUPL focuses
-on providing formulas based on logic, and leaving the active high/active low as
+on providing formulas based on logic and leaving the active-high/active-low decision as
 implementation details in the pin definitions.

-Pin 9 is the HALT signal
+Pin 9 is the HLT (halt) signal.

 The ATF16V8B has three-state functionality that I'm not using.
 The "output-enable" pin is
 always pin 11 and needs to be defined in the CUPL file: